bipinkh/bipinkh.github.io/_pages/3-projects.md

 description: Featured projects
 ---

-**Featured projects**

   <br>
-  <b>Please check GitHub if you are interested in codebase of any project.
+  <b>Please check GitHub if you are interested in codebase for any project.
 If the code is not available there, it means for legal reason, I cannot share it whatsoever. </b>
   <br>

 <div>